samithiwat/sgcu64-backend-recruitment/Problem #3/README.md

 ### Get Access Token

-- to get access token you must login first
+- To get an access token you must login first

   <br/>